-Participants in the Employee Share Purchase Plan are employees, including full-time and part-time salaried employees who have an employment agreement for a term of at least one year with the Corporation or with any associates of the Corporation designated by the Board of Directors of the Corporation or by the Committee of the Board of Directors authorized to oversee the Employee Share Purchase Plan (the "Designated Affiliates"), who have provided services to the Corporation or to any Designated Affiliates for at least 60 days.
-The committee of the Board of Directors authorized to oversee the Employee Share Purchase Plan may elect, in its absolute discretion, to waive such 60-day period or to determine that the Employee Share Purchase Plan does not apply to any Eligible Employee.
+Participants in the Employee Share Purchase Plan are employees, including full-time and part-time salaried employees who have an employment agreement for a term of at least one year with the Corporation or with any associates of the Corporation designated by the Board of Directors of the Corporation or by the committee of the Board of Directors authorized to oversee the Employee Share Purchase Plan (the "Designated Affiliates"), who have provided services to the Corporation or to any Designated Affiliates for at least 60 days.
+The Committee may elect, in its absolute discretion, to waive such 60-day period or to determine that the Employee Share Purchase Plan does not apply to any Eligible Employee.

-Pursuant to the Stock Option Plan, stock options may be granted in favour of executive directors, officers, employees and consultants providing ongoing services to the Corporation and its subsidiaries.
-Non-executive directors are not eligible to receive stock options.
-Stock options currently held by Messrs.
+Pursuant to the Stock Option Plan, options may be granted in favour of executive directors, officers, employees and consultants providing ongoing services to the Corporation and its subsidiaries.
+Non-executive directors are not eligible to receive options.
+Options currently held by Messrs.
 Burzynski and Gaumond were granted to them while they were employed by the Corporation, respectively as Senior Vice President, New Business Development and Senior Vice President, Northern Development.
 The Replacement Osisko Options, which were offered to Virginia option holders, are not part of the Osisko Stock Option Plan.